buildbot/buildbot/master/docs/manual/configuration/builders.rst

     :local:

 The :bb:cfg:`builders` configuration key is a list of objects giving configuration for the Builders.
-For more information on the function of Builders in Buildbot, see :ref:`the Concepts chapter <Builder>`.
+For more information on the function of Builders in Buildbot, see :ref:`the Concepts chapter <Concepts-Builder>`.
 The class definition for the builder configuration is in :file:`buildbot.config`.
 However there is a much simpler way to use it, so in the configuration file, its use looks like: